m-misiura/odh-trustyai-demos/2-BiasMonitoring/kserve-demo/README.md

 This demo will explore how to use TrustyAI to monitor models for bias, and how not all model biases are visible at training time.

+This demo leverages [KServe](https://github.com/kserve/kserve) for model deployment; for a guide on how to install KServe on Open Data Hub, refer to this [installation guide](https://developers.redhat.com/articles/2024/06/27/how-install-kserve-using-open-data-hub).

 ## Context
 We will take on the
 persona of a dev-ops engineer for a credit lender.
 Our data scientists have created two